-It’s a wonderful idea–after all, if it was that easy to boost your mood we all could be happy every day.
-But, just like smiling can’t solve our problems, it can’t take away the unhappiness that comes from experiencing negative events.
+It’s a wonderful idea—if it was that easy to boost your mood, we could all be happy daily.
+But, just like smiling can’t solve our problems, it can’t take away the unhappiness from experiencing negative events.

 Genuine happiness causes the muscles near the eye to activate, so if you only move your lips upward, your brain won’t receive the signal to be happy.